LucasHarvey/StockTrend/README.md

 # StockTrend

-StockTrend is a project that uses fundamental data about companies (e.g. P/E ratio, D/E ratio, etc.) and machine learning to predict whether a company will outperform or underperform the S&P 500.
+StockTrend uses fundamental data about companies (e.g. P/E ratio, D/E ratio, etc.) and machine learning to predict whether a company will outperform or underperform the S&P 500.

 - Data scraped from Yahoo!
 Finance from 2003-2013
 - Data parsed into a pandas dataframe